 Don’t worry, guys, we will forbid death by execution (or meerkats) for any wrong-doings.
 But it might behoove you to utilize the whole “love, honor, cherish” approach just in case…

 And for all of you, regardless of gender, who have also lost love, or just forgotten what it feels like, you are not alone or forgotten.
 And although it’s not as cute as a teddy bear or as good as chocolate, here is a Valentine from me to you:

 Love doesn’t always look the way we want it to, come from whom we want it to, or unfold when we want it to.
-But it’s still here, like water, always changing forms, sometimes flowing freely and sometimes evaporating into something we can no longer see or feel.
+But it’s still here, like water, always changing forms, sometimes flowing freely and sometimes evaporating into something we can no longer see.

-But it’s still here, filling in the cracks of our broken heart and infusing every breath with life.
-We just have to keep trying to let it flow freely and trust that, in time, it will return, revealing itself in ways we never expected and replenishing what we thought we had lost, to overflowing.
+But it’s still here, filling in the cracks of our broken hearts and infusing our breath with life.
+We just have to keep letting it flow and trust that, in time, it will return, revealing itself in ways we never expected and replenishing what we thought we had lost, to overflowing.